StackStorm/st2/docs/source/chatops/notifications.rst

 The ``notify`` subsection is the same format as you have seen in examples above.
 You basically place the subsection in action chain tasks.
 If you have a notify section for the action meta and there is a notify section in the task, the task one will override.
-The relvant section of chain action with task notify is shown below.
+The relevant section of chain action with task notify is shown below.

 ::